-The Chairperson of the Committee is the President & CEO while all directors and some planning department staff comprise the committeepersons.
+The Chairperson of the Committee is the President & CEO while Managing Director, all general managers and some planning department staff comprise the committeepersons.
 Various initiatives are implemented based on the Sustainability Promotion Program which is established every fiscal year.

-In principle, the Committee meets four times a year and formulates policies and the content of the Sustainability Promotion Program, monitors progress of programs, deliberates various suggestions from departments, etc. in light of social conditions and the operating status of MHR.
+In principle, the Committee meets twice a year and formulates policies and the content of the Sustainability Promotion Program, monitors progress of programs, deliberates on various suggestions from departments, etc. in light of social conditions and the operating status of